hi-primus/optimus/README.md

 ```

 ## Loading data
-Now Optimus can load data in csv, json, parquet and avro from a local file or an URL.
+Now Optimus can load data in csv, json, parquet, avro excel from a local file or URL.

 ```python
 #csv